josenymad/boulder-api/README.md

 # Bouldering Competition API

-This is a work in progress, designed as API to control bouldering competition data to and from a PostgreSQL database
+This is a work in progress, an API designed to control bouldering competition data to and from a PostgreSQL database